testdriverai/testdriverai/README.md

 TestDriver best practice is to start instructing TestDriver with your app in it's initial state.
 For browsers, this means creating a new tab with the website you want to test.

 If you have multiple monitors, make sure you do this on your primary display.

-> When deploying, the TestDriver GitHub action executes tests on ephemeral VMs.
-You can use a prerun script to reach this initial state automatically.

 ## Instruct TestDriver